 The Lawns

-The Main East and West lawns were the centre point of Marnock’s Gardenesque style, with the Broadwalk leading from north to south ending with the now restored fountain.
+The Main East and West lawns were the centre point of Marnock’s Gardenesque style, with the Broadwalk leading from north-west to south-east ending with the now reinstituted fountain.

 The West Lawn

-At the top, near the pavilions, Chinese dogwoods put on a long lasting, free-flowering display from May.
-The redwood, Sequoia sempervirens 'Cantab', is an imposing sight.
+Not far from the pavilions, Chinese dogwoods put on a long lasting, free-flowering display from May.
+The redwood, Sequoia sempervirens 'Cantab', originally planted a a ‘dwarf’ specimen, is now an imposing tree.

 The East Lawn, right hand side facing the Pavilion

-The East Lawn is home to a diverse collection of deciduous trees, looking their best in every season when backlit by the late afternoon sun.
-However, the rare Corstorphine plane tree, Acer pseudoplatanus ‘Corstorphinense’, sits atop the mound opposite the main entrance.
-It is well positioned for its distinctive yellow new leaves which can be admired from across the Gardens.
+The East Lawn is home to a diverse collection of deciduous trees, which being well spaced from each other exemplify the Gardenesque style of planting.
+The rare Corstorphine maple, Acer pseudoplatanus ‘Corstorphinense’, sits atop the mound opposite the main entrance and positioned so that its distinctive new yellow leaves can be admired from a distance in Spring.

-Nearby is Magnolia acuminata or Cucumber tree, a large tree originating from North East United States of America, introduced in 1736.
-The flowers appear in May/June, but only after it is 25 – 30 years old.
+Nearby is Magnolia acuminata or Cucumber tree, a large tree originating from North East United States of America.
+The flowers appear in May/June.
 Its popular name refers to the shape and colour of the fruit.

-There is a Tillia tomentosa, said to pre-date the Gardens by 20 years, and its silver pendant lime is a magnet for bees.
+Tilia tomentosa (Silver Lime) carried pendants of flower clusters which are a magnet for bees.
 Caucasian maples provide beautiful autumn colour.
-The Japanese hornbeam and the American ash are champion trees of the county.
-Nearby is a black mulberry Morus nigra, a common Walnut, Juglans regia, and a rare Phellodendron chinense which is essential in Chinese medicine.
+The Carpinus japonica (Japanese hornbeam) and the Fraxinus americana (American ash) are champion trees of the county.
+Nearby is a Morus nigra (Black Mulberry), a Juglans regia (Common Walnut) and a rare Phellodendron chinense, which is used in Chinese medicine.

 Along the Central Broadwalk between the East and West lawns, 2 substantial 80m by 3m herbaceous borders were developed in the 1930s by the Curator Charles Curtis.
-As part of the Restoration Project they were redesigned as mixed herbaceous/shrub borders, drawing on the ideas of Gertrude Jekyll, with mirror image planting in pale, soft shades near the fountain, merging to stronger colours at the top end.
+As part of the Restoration Project they were redesigned as mixed herbaceous/shrub borders, drawing on the ideas of Christopher Lloyd, with planting in pale, soft shades near the fountain, merging to stronger colours at the top end.

 A fine Ligustrum lucidum ‘Excelsum Suberbum (variegated Chinese privet) flowers beautifully in early autumn.